A Comprehensive Guide to Guitar Effects and Signal Processing

 Reverberation

 Mechanical reverberation devices utilize two metal springs to carry the electric signal.
 The signal is converted into a mechanical pulse, travels through the springs, and is then converted back into an electrical signal.
-One spring delays the signal by about 29 milliseconds, while the other delays it by 32 to 38 milliseconds.
+One metal spring delays the signal by about 29 milliseconds, while the other delays it by 32 to 38 milliseconds.
 Part of the signal bypasses the springs and is sent directly to the amplifier, creating the initial sound you hear, followed by the delayed effects from the springs.
 This can produce an echo effect that gradually fades.

 Reverberation can be likened to rapid, sequential echoes blending together, with the ‘depth’ knob adjusting the balance between the direct signal and the spring-affected signal.
 At lower settings, it mimics the acoustics of a concert hall; at higher settings, it sounds like a long tunnel.
 It’s important to keep amplifiers with mechanical reverbs or any reverberation device secure to avoid loud noises from springs clashing together due to movement.
 Most modern reverb units are entirely electronic, eliminating this issue.